mohiden/AirBnB_clone/README.md

 # **AirBnB clone**

-+ The AirBnB clone project starts now until… the end of the first year.
-The goal of the project is to deploy on your server a simple copy of the AirBnB website.
++ The goal of the project is to deploy on your server a simple copy of the AirBnB website.

 + Implement, only some of them to cover all fundamental concepts of the higher level programming track.